ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-schinazi-masque-h3-datagram.md

 parse the flow identifier of incoming DATAGRAM frames and use it to deliver the frame to the appropriate application.

-Even flow identifiers are client-initiated, while odd flow identifiers are server-initiated.
-This means that an HTTP/3 client implementation of the flow identifier allocation service MUST only provide even identifiers, while a server implementation MUST only provide odd identifiers.
+Even-numbered flow identifiers are client-initiated, while odd-numbered flow identifiers are server-initiated.
+This means that an HTTP/3 client implementation of the flow identifier allocation service MUST only provide even-numbered identifiers, while a server implementation MUST only provide odd-numbered identifiers.
 Note that, once allocated, any flow identifier can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.

 # HTTP/3 DATAGRAM Frame Format {#format}